Lacrosse: Women's lacrosse

 The rules of women's lacrosse differ significantly from men's lacrosse, most notably by equipment and the degree of allowable physical contact.
 Women's lacrosse rules also differ significantly between the US and all other countries, who play by the Federation of International Lacrosse (FIL) rules.
-Women's lacrosse does not allow physical contact, the only protective equipment worn is a mouth guard and eye-guard.
-In the early part of the 21st century, there have been discussions of requiring headgear to prevent concussions.
+Women's lacrosse does not allow physical contact; the only protective equipment worn is a mouth guard and eye guard.
+In the early part of the 21st century, there were discussions of requiring headgear to prevent concussions.
 In 2008, Florida was the first state to mandate headgear in women's lacrosse.

 Stick checking is permitted in the women's game, but only in certain levels of play and within strict rules.
 Women's lacrosse also does not allow players to have a pocket, or loose net, on the lacrosse stick.
 Women start the game with a "draw" instead of a face-off.
 The two players stand up and the ball is placed between their stick heads while their sticks are horizontal at waist-height.
 At the whistle, the players lift their sticks into the air, trying to control where the ball goes.

 The first modern women's lacrosse game was held at St Leonards School in Scotland in 1890.
 It was introduced by the school's headmistress Louisa Lumsden after a visit to Quebec, where she saw it played.
 The first women's lacrosse team in the United States was established at Bryn Mawr School in Baltimore, Maryland in 1926.